Muladhara

 - most primal & basic needs being met

-When in balance
+When in lack:

 - basic needs may not be being met